dvlab-research/PFENet/README.md

 # PFENet
 This is the implementation of our paper **PFENet: Prior Guided Feature Enrichment Network for Few-shot Segmentation** that has been accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
+Paper is available at [**arXiv**](http://arxiv.org/abs/2008.01449)

 # Get Started